Swiss gov't proposes making new renewable energy targets binding

-ZURICH, June 18 (Reuters) - The Swiss government on Friday proposed binding rules to boost energy production from hydropower and other renewable sources and limit energy consumption through 2035 and 2050.
+ZURICH (Reuters) -The Swiss government on Friday proposed binding rules to boost energy production from hydropower and other renewable sources and limit energy consumption through 2035 and 2050.

 It wants to add 2 terawatts of climate neutral electricity production by 2040, to be financed by a winter surcharge.

-Under the government's "Energy Strategy 2050," it plans to increase production of energy from renewables and hydro generation as it phases out nuclear energy. http://reut.rs/2qKNreU
+Under the government's "Energy Strategy 2050," it plans to increase production of energy from renewables and hydro generation as it phases out nuclear energy. reut.rs/2qKNreU

 On Friday it said it would now seek to make targets binding in order to foster a secure environment for investments into renewables.